-English Language Arts (ELA) 4.0 credits
+English Language Arts (ELA)

 Mathematics 3.0 credits

-Math or Math Related 1.0 credits
+Math or Math Related

 Science 3.0 credits

-Social Studies 3.0 credits
+Social Studies

 Health/Physical Education

 Visual/Performing/Applied Arts

-World Languages 2.0 credits
+World Languages

-Electives 4.0 credits
+Electives

-Total 22.0 credits
+Total

-If a student has not met the World Language requirements s in K-8, they
+If a student has not met the World Language requirements in K-8, they

-must take two (2) credits of World Language during their H
+must take two (2) credits of World Language during their High School

 years.
-Students may substitute one (1) credit of World lang uage with a
+Students may substitute one (1) credit of World language with a

 CTE or Visual/Performing Arts course.
 Economics can be substituted

 with Personal Economics.